National Monuments Authority asks ASI to place Ganesha idols inside Qutub complex 'respectfully' | Science-Environment

 National Monuments Authority asks ASI to place Ganesha idols inside Qutub complex 'respectfully'

-The other idol, enclosed in an iron cage, is close to the ground level and is part of the same mosque.What happened is cultural genocide and it has to be reversed, Vijay said.The ASI, which is the custodian of the monument, is yet to respond on the issue.
+The other idol, enclosed in an iron cage, is close to the ground level and is part of the same mosque.What happened was a cultural genocide and it has to be reversed, Vijay said.The ASI, which is the custodian of the monument, said the matter is being looked into.

 - Country: